draconas1/stellaris-tech-tree/README.md

 Note forking the Repo: I strongly recommend forking off a release, I am a one man band who works from several machines so the master branch is frequently broken as I use it to transfer or store code after a session.

-Many thanks to https://github.com/tboby for all his help with using CWTools and parsing the PDS files.
+Many thanks to https://github.com/tboby for all his help with using CWTools and parsing the PDX files.